 The proposed project property is not located in any public water supply watershed.
-The USGS Regional topographic coverage shows one blue line stream crossing a portion of the project property between the residential and commercial areas.
-The project plans show a second stream crossing through the residential area.
+The USGS Regional topographic coverage shows one blue line stream flowing into Forest Lake from the northwest.
+The project plans show a second stream coming into the lake from the north.
 A 75-foot buffer is shown on both streams, consistent with the requirements of the DeKalb Tributary Buffer Ordinance.
 The project will need to meet any other relevant criteria required under the County ordinance.